 By Steph Jack

-Fans eagerly awaiting the release of their favorite author’s next book are filling the void by creating their own homemade book trailers.
+Fans eagerly awaiting the release of their favorite author’s next book are filling the void by creating their own fan-made book trailers.
 Other lit-geeks are making trailers to pay tribute to books they’ve loved, to encourage people to take a look at what they’ve been reading, or to propose their dream cast for a future movie version.
 Whatever the source of inspiration, in recent years there has been an explosion of fan-made viral book trailers.

 Although trickier to track down, there are fans who are taking things to the next level and producing slick, original-content book trailers.
 Take art student Glinda Chen’s animated trailer for Max Gladstone’s Two Serpents Rise.
 Featured recently on i09, this film noir-inspired trailer is definitely one of the most stylish animations we’ve seen recently.